simbrain/simbraindocs/src/docs/network/neurongroups/wta.md

 grand_parent: Networks
 parent: Neuron Groups
 has_children: false
-nav_order: 60
+nav_order: 50
 ---

 # Winner-Take-All Network

-The neuron with the highest [weighted input](../neuron.html#wtdinput) in a winner-take-all network takes on an upper value, while all other neurons take on the lower value.
+The neuron with the highest **weighted input** in a winner-take-all network takes on an upper value, while all other neurons take on the lower value.
 In case of a tie, the node that wins is chosen randomly.

 ## Initialization